Habibur Rahman (Bogra politician)

-Habibur Rahman (4 February 1931 – 11 May 2002) was a Bangladesh Nationalist Party politician and the member of parliament for Bogra-7 and Bogra-1.
+Habibur Rahman (4 February 1931 – 11 May 2002) was a Bangladesh Nationalist Party politician and a member of parliament for Bogra-7 and Bogra-1.

 Birth and early life

 Habibur Rahman was born in Bogra District.

 Career

 Habibur Rahman was elected to parliament from Bogra-7 as a Bangladesh Nationalist Party candidate in 1979.
 He was elected to parliament from Bogra-1 as a Bangladesh Nationalist Party candidate in 1991, February 1996 and June 1996.
-He was a Member of the 3rd National Assembly of Pakistan representing Bogra-II.
+He was a member of the 3rd National Assembly of Pakistan representing Bogra-II.

 Death

 Habibur Rahman died on 11 May 2002.